firelink-data/drive/src/drive/templates/README.md

 ## Agent templates

+Currently only one template agent is available called `master` which job is to take input from the user and dispatch work to other agents.

+## Topic naming convention

-The kafka topics should adhere to the following naming convention:
+The kafka topics should adhere to the following naming conventions:

-### User - Agent:

-Consume:
-- "agent.<name>.query"
+**Consumer topics**:
-- "agent.master.query"
+- "drive.<sender>.<receiver>.query"

-Produce:
-- "agent.<name>.response"
+- "drive.<receiver>.<sender>.response"

+**Producer topics**:
-- "agent.master.response"
+- "drive.<receiver>.<sender>.response",

-### Agent - Agent:
+- "drive.<sender>.<receiver>.query"

+For example with two agents available called `master` and `searcher`, the topic config could look like:

+**Consumer topics**:
-- "agent.<producer-name>.<consumer-name>.dispatch"
+- "drive.user.master.query"

-- "agent.master.searcher.dispatch"
+- "drive.master.searcher.response"

-In this case the Searcher agent would be consuming from this topic and master would be the producer.
+**Producer topics**:

-- "agent.<consumer-name>.<producer-name>.response"
+- "drive.user.master.response"
-- "agent.master.searcher.response"
+- "drive.master.searcher.query"
-In this case the Master agent would be consuming from this topic, and listening for response from its initial query.